message/iata/ME.md

 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival; are subject to self-isolation for 14 days.
 This does not apply to:
 - passengers younger than 5 years;
+- passengers with a COVID-19 vaccination certificate issued in Hungary, and their accompanying minors younger than 18 years;
-- passengers who in the past 15 days have only been in Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Israel, Italy, Kosovo (Rep.), Latvia, Lithuania, Luxembourg, Malta, Netherlands, North Macedonia (Rep.), Poland, Portugal, Romania, Russian Fed., Serbia, Slovakia, Slovenia, Spain Sweden or Ukraine.
+- passengers who in the past 15 days have only been in Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Israel, Italy, Kazakhstan, Kosovo (Rep.), Latvia, Lithuania, Luxembourg, Malta, Moldova (Rep.), Netherlands, North Macedonia (Rep.), Norway, Poland, Portugal, Romania, Russian Fed., Serbia, Slovakia, Slovenia, Spain Sweden, Switzerland or Ukraine.
 2. Passengers must have:
 - a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point; or
 - a negative COVID-19 rapid antigen test result issued at most 48 hours before arrival; or